jeremiah-blessing/Emg-Signal-Processing/README.md

 # Emg Signal Processing
-To amplify, filter, process the EMG signal and integrate with computer through serial communication for practical applications.
+To amplify, filter, process the EMG signal and integrate with the computer through serial communication for practical applications.

 ## Abstract: